Jim Provenzano: Later career

-Provenzano returned as an Editor with the Bay Area Reporter in September 2006.
-In May, 2010, he co-created and became editor of BARtab, the Reporters (initially monthly, now weekly) LGBT nightlife guide.
-In March 2020, he was promoted to Arts & Entertainment Editor at the Bay Area Reporter.
+Provenzano moved to San Francisco in 1992 to become an assistant editor for the Bay Area Reporter, an LGBTQ community newspaper.
+In 1996 Bay Area Reporter editor Mike Salinas asked him to write a column covering the LGBT athletics community.
+The column, titled "Sports Complex", was published weekly until 2006.
+It was internationally syndicated from 2004 to 2006 and covered the California AIDSRide, the Gay Games and Outgames, interviews with, and articles about, gay and lesbian athletes.
+Provenzano returned as an editor with the Bay Area Reporter in September 2006.
+In 2010, he co-created and became editor of BARtab, the Reporters (initially monthly, then weekly) LGBT nightlife guide.
+In 2020, he was promoted to Arts & Entertainment Editor at the Bay Area Reporter.